-(vii) the incentive applicable to contract renegotiations with NUGs (including terminations, buyouts or buydowns) set forth in Sections II.13(iv) will be implemented in a manner to carry out its incentive objective irrespective of any monthly adjustments for such NUGs under the preceding paragraph (v).
-E.g., if the Company successfully negotiates improved contract terms with a NUG which lower the Company's energy costs, the incentive set forth in Section II.13 (iv) would be implemented by permitting the Company to collect, in addition to actual energy costs, thirty percent of the energy cost reductions through the fuel adjustment clause (not subject to the reward/penalty provision) for a period of eighteen months.

-- (viii)when the ISO assumes control of energy dispatch in the state, the parties will cooperate in revising the framework of the fuel adjustment and its incentive mechanism as may be necessary to reflect the spot market purchase price and other applicable costs resulting from the establishment of the ISO (e.g., transmission-related costs).
-Con Edison will submit a proposed revised framework within 180 days after the point at which the ISO assumes control of energy dispatch in the state. - (ix) Nothing in this settlement agreement is intended to affect the process or the mechanism for determining the SC No. 11 Buy-Back rates (energy and capacity) for RY1 and beyond. - (x) The Company will amortize over RY1 the deferred fuel and purchased power costs resulting from the transfers to base rates specified in paragraph (vi) above.
+- (vii) the incentive applicable to contract renegotiations with NUGs (including terminations, buyouts or buydowns) set forth in Sections II.13(iv) will be implemented in a manner to carry out its incentive objective irrespective of any monthly adjustments for such NUGs under the preceding paragraph (v).
+E.g., if the Company successfully negotiates improved contract terms with a NUG which lower the Company's energy costs, the incentive set forth in Section II.13 (iv) would be implemented by permitting the Company to collect, in addition to actual energy costs, thirty percent of the energy cost reductions through the fuel adjustment clause (not subject to the reward/penalty provision) for a period of eighteen months. - (viii)when the ISO assumes control of energy dispatch in the state, the parties will cooperate in revising the framework of the fuel adjustment and its incentive mechanism as may be necessary to reflect the spot market purchase price and other applicable costs resulting from the establishment of the ISO/PE (e.g., transmission-related costs).
+Con Edison will submit a proposed revised framework within 180 days after the point at which the ISO assumes control of energy dispatch in the state. - (ix)The Company will amortize over RY1 the deferred fuel and purchased power costs resulting from the transfers to base rates specified in paragraph (vi) above.
 At the end of RY1, the Company will reconcile the actual costs and the amounts collected, with appropriate credits or charges for overcollections or undercollections at the time of this reconciliation. - 33.
 Customer Service and Electric Service Reliability Incentives